kurtymckurt/TestPojo/README.md

 gender=Male)
 ```

-## Providers
+## Provider Functions

 There are circumstances in which TestPojoData may not be able to instantiate a new instance of the object passed to the builder.
-In this situation, we can pass a provider through to give the engine a way to generate the classes as needed.
+In this situation, we can pass a provider function through to give the engine a way to generate the classes as needed.

 In the example below, we have an Immutable class that requires a builder in order to create.
 Therefore, we wrote a provider that calls the method in order to generate a builder whenever the engine needs one.
 Then, the engine will provide us with a builder with the filled in classes.
 We may then modify and build to get our pojo.

 This example uses a provider function to provide the way to create the pojo instance if necessary.

 ```java
 @Value
 @Builder